bamru-truck/bamru_truck/netboot/NetBootPrep.md

 Goal: Configure raspbian to boot from a nfs drive

-We use net-booting to automatically reset the RPi to a clean state.
-This is needed to run the automated configuration and testing scripts used in our Continuous Integration environment.
+Netbooting allows us to quickly and automatically reset the RPi OS to a clean state.
+This is needed to run our Continuous Integration tests.

 These netboot instructions are derived from the guide found here: